Update (July 10): This article has been updated with the latest 2026 US Open information.

 While the US Open hosts over one million guests over three weeks, every fan can choose a unique experience tailored to their preferences and needs each year.
 To find the right pass for you, consider the following:

-• Value Seekers: Buy reserved seats at Louis Armstrong Stadium or the Grandstand for a mix of great views, high-level competition and General Admission access at a lower cost than Ashe tickets
+- Value Seekers: Buy reserved seats at Louis Armstrong Stadium or the Grandstand for a mix of great views, high-level competition and General Admission access at a lower cost than Arthur Ashe Stadium tickets

 How to Buy US Open Tickets Last-Minute

-Once the tournament begins, tennis fans can still purchase last-minute US Open tickets via Ticketmaster.
+Once the tournament begins, tennis fans can still purchase US Open tickets via Ticketmaster up until the start of the match or session.
 As the Official Fan Ticket Marketplace of the US Open, Ticketmaster offers tickets for purchase that are verified and delivered securely up to one hour after the first match begins each day.

 What to Know Before You Go

 The US Open takes place at the USTA Billie Jean King National Tennis Center within Flushing Meadows-Corona Park in Flushing, Queens, New York.
-For entry to the US Open, gate times at Billie Jean King National Tennis Center vary by day and session type.
-Typically, Day Sessions begin earlier during the first two weeks of the tournament, while Evening Sessions passes are not permitted until 6:00 p.m.
+For entry to the US Open, gate times at USTA Billie Jean King National Tennis Center vary by day and session type.
+Typically, Day Sessions begin earlier during the first two weeks of the tournament, while Evening Sessions passes are not permitted to enter the grounds until 6:00 p.m.
 ET.

 To arrive, guests are encouraged to use public transportation such as the MTA’s 7 train or Long Island Rail Road to the adjacent Mets-Willets Point Station.
 Guests with disabilities using the LIRR are advised to transfer to the 7 train from the 61st Street-Woodside Station.
 Rideshares should be directed to the New York Hall of Science parking lot with a complimentary shuttle available to and from the Champion’s Gate.